 Let's start with a suggested Supply list.
 Many items can be found around the house.
 Be sure to purchase a frame that fits the puzzle size and leaves just a bit of extra room around the sides.
-Here are my favorites:
+Here are my favorites supplies:

 You'll want to cut a piece of Wax Paper (parchment works well too).
 Cut just a bit larger than your finished puzzle size so you have some room around the sides, as this will help with any shifting that may occur when you flatten.
 Be sure to lay this on a smooth surface.

 Next, place the puzzle face up on the wax paper and flatten the pieces down as you go.
 You can also use a rolling pin for this to be sure that all pieces are flat.

 IMPORTANT ADVICE: Be sure to read the glue manufacturers' suggestions prior to gluing.
 Also, be sure that the glue is not expired.
 Next, spread the glue evenly and at the same thickness according to the manufacturer's directions.
 Most glues will flatten out but this will ensure a beautiful finish.
 Also, be sure to follow the directions on the container.
 An apron can be your best friend during this step, as this can get a little messy your first time.
 The wax paper should catch any excess glue.

-- Now that the hard part is over, it's time to WAIT.
+Now that the hard part is over, it's time to WAIT.
 I suggest a good three hours before flipping the puzzle if you are gluing the back.
 Just remember, too much glue may cause the puzzle to curl so if you are not framing the puzzle you might want to skip this optional step.
-If you choose to glue the back side please be sure that the front is completely dry before you proceed.
+If you choose to glue the back of the puzzle, please be sure that the front is completely dry before you proceed.

 WAIT 24 hours before framing to ensure that the glue is dry.